mozilla/mozilla_ci_tools/docs/faq.rst

 How can I contribute?
 ^^^^^^^^^^^^^^^^^^^^^

+If you would like to contribute to this project, feel free to pick up one of the issues or tasks in the Trello board (Tasks_) or the issues page (Issues_).

-In order to contribute to the project:
+In order to contribute the code:

 * Fork the project
 * Create a new branch